pepopowitz/tdd-workshop/module-3/README.md

 # Module 3: Code Katas

 This module will help get you in the habit of writing tests first.

 ## Background

-A *code kata* is a programming exercise in which a developer attempts to solve a pre-defined problem, to hone their skills.
+A _code kata_ is a programming exercise in which a developer attempts to solve a pre-defined problem, to hone their skills.

 Code katas are generally not real-world problems.
 They have well-defined specifications and rules.

 Code katas are more about developing a practice, and less about solving the underlying problems.
 Katas are intended to help you build a testing habit.
 The more you practice TDD on sample problems, the sooner TDD becomes your default approach to real problems.

 ## Ground Rules

-* No code without tests
+- Don't write new code without writing a test first
-* Do one task at a time; try not to read ahead
+- Do one task at a time; try not to read ahead
+- You are welcome to pair with others on this exercise!

 ## Let's Play!